jmccormack1717/SpeakInsights-Prototype/README.md

 - **Key environment variables**:
   - `OPENAI_API_KEY` – OpenAI API key for LLM calls
   - `VITE_API_URL` – Frontend → backend base URL (e.g. Render backend URL)
-- **Note on persistence**: User accounts and datasets are stored in SQLite files on the container filesystem; on free Render tiers this storage is ephemeral, so data may reset on redeploys or restarts.
+- **Note on persistence**: User accounts and datasets are stored in SQLite files on the container filesystem.
+On free Render tiers, storage is ephemeral and data may reset on redeploys or restarts.

 ## 🔄 How It Works (Playbooks, Not Raw SQL)